What Was the Assembly All About?

 - To ensure a representative democracy and keep the exceptional promise of our Republic, it is necessary for the People to address the failures of our political system and reaffirm our unity and our right to equal representation as citizens of the United States of America.

 In May 2019, the first National Assembly of The People was held in Washington, D.C.
-100 citizens from all 50 states, representing all demographics, sides, and views came together.
+A group of 100 citizens from all 50 states, representing all demographics, sides and views came together.

-After 48 hours of deliberation, drafting and voting the Declaration of The People for the people passed with a 95% approval vote.
-Click below to read the complete document.
+After 48 hours of deliberation, drafting and voting, the Declaration of The People for the people passed with a 95% approval vote.
+Click here to read the complete document.

 Ten Ideas We Stand For: